rleathers/php-directory-list-and-editor/README.md

 how it work
 ==============================

-- username: root.
+username: root. <br>
-- password: masoudsam.
+password: masoudsam. <br>

 - click on lines or names:
-1 - enter directory for directory.
+1 - enter directory for directory. <br>
-2 - open editor to see files or edit files for files.
+2 - open editor to see files or edit files for files. <br>

 - drives for windows.
-change drives with click on right button in page. then click on a drive that showen in right of page.
+change drives with click on right button in page. <br>
+then click on a drive that showen in right of page. <br>